-Container grown wisteria
+Container grown wisteria in bloom

 The best time to plant is in spring or autumn.
 Before planting, improve the soil by digging in well-rotted organic matter.
 Ideally, plant wisteria against a wall and run galvanised wires across it in order to train the plant.
 Don’t try and grow plants up a pergola, unless it is very strong, as plants will twist and break weak structures.
 Plant at the same level as it was in the original pot and water in well.
 Train new growth along the galvanised wires.
 Wisteria can be grown in containers but they will never be as successful as those planted in the garden.
 Ideally, only plant in a container if the plant is being trained as a standard.
 Choose the largest container you can find and use a good tree and shrub compost.
 Water well and feed in spring.

 Few gardeners propagate wisteria as the wait for flowers is too long.
 However, if you have the yearning, then take softwood cuttings in mid spring.
 Cut lengths of new stem of about 15cm long, removing from the parent plant above a leaf joint.
 Cut the material back to about 10cm, just below a leaf joint.
 Remove the lower leaves, leaving about four at the top of each cutting.
 Fill pots with cutting compost, level and firm the compost and then water.
 Insert the cuttings into the pots so the leaves don’t touch and cover with a clear plastic bag.
 Place the cuttings in a well-lit room and ensure they don’t dry out.
 When signs of growth are evident remove the bag and pot on.